Which Incoterm is most suitable for your sea freight transport?

 1. I want complete control over my transport, planning, and costs

-The Incoterm Ex Works (EXW) gives you maximum control over your transport process.
+The Incoterm Ex Works (EXW) gives you as an importer maximum control over your transport process.
 This is because you choose the Dutch forwarder, who then arranges end-to-end transport for you.
 From the supplier in the country of origin to your delivery address.
 This way, all responsibilities are with one party, very clear cut.
 You also know exactly what the costs and planning will be in advance.
 There are no surprises afterwards.

 2. I want the best tariff and a large degree of control over my transport and the planning